-Using one of the best free PDF editors won't get you all the features you'd expect from a paid app.
-But that may not matter — most free options let you create and modify Portable Document Format (PDF) documents, enough to satisfy a lot of users.
+If you're using one of the best free PDF editors, don't expect to get all the fancy features you'd expect from a paid PDF editor.
+But that may not matter.
+Most of these free options let you create and modify Portable Document Format (PDF) documents, which is enough for most users' needs.

 - Best online fax services, including free options